Niwala/InfluenceMap/README.md

 # InfluenceMap
  Attempt to make an influence map in Unity like the one in Endless space.

- *The processing is practically only on GPU, The c# code is just to send the positions and launch the blits.*
+ *This project is a proof of concept.
+A small personal challenge.
+The code is delivered as is and no big optimization has been done on it.*

 ![Kpxi7sArxr](https://user-images.githubusercontent.com/23404599/124132915-99266a00-da81-11eb-8a5c-3a5195fd11fa.gif)